s3781493/Digital-Writing/exercises.md

 <img width="1440" alt="Screen Shot 2024-05-06 at 4 34 15 pm" src="https://github.com/s3781493/digital-writing-folio/assets/162092719/cff3728f-9919-4017-a53c-65e796086f8c">

 Lots of progress this week!
 I feel like these are the first real steps forward I have taken with Twine, and so many of my concerns that I wouldn't be able to learn image mapping or achieve the fundamental basics of coding have been eased.
-Now it feels like this project is really doable within my own skill set.
+Now I feel like the end goal of my project is achievable, and that I've gained a bit more of a skill set (and the relevant knowledge) to make it happen.
+The next challenge will be attempting to overlay the calligrams onto video content.

+## Strava Project Updates